 Acquired computer software licences are capitalised on the basis of the costs incurred to acquire and install the specific software.

-One trademark was established and registered during FY18.
+One trademark was established and registered during FY23.
 This was capitalised during that financial year and is recognised on the basis of the costs incurred to establish and is not being amortised.
-Its value will be re-measured on an annual basis to determine if impairment has occurred.